 Services permitted to be performed

-The Audit and Risk Committee must pre-approve all audit and related assurance services provided by the external auditor except those for less than $10,000 total fee, which can be approved by the Managing Director or Chief Financial Officer and reported to the next Audit and Risk Committee meeting.
+The Audit and Risk Committee must pre-approve all services provided by the external auditor except those for less than $10,000 total fee, which can be approved by the Managing Director or Chief Financial Officer and reported to the next Audit and Risk Committee meeting.
+This includes:

 Audit Services including: